 \section{Supplementary figures}

-All panels in all figures below show parameter scans. `badge/strat-correlation' measures to what extent agent positively discriminate their own badge.
-Add one for every agent who has a cooperating strategy towards their own badge, and subtract one for each agent cooperating with the badge they don't carry themselves.
+All panels in all figures below show parameter scans. `label/strat-correlation' measures to what extent agents positively discriminate their own label.
+Add one for every agent who has a cooperating strategy towards their own badge, and subtract one for each agent cooperating with the label they don't carry themselves.